revgrid/revgrid/etc/revgrid.api.md

     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets.
-    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-    // Warning: (ae-forgotten-export) The symbol "GridPainter" needs to be exported by the entry point public-api.d.ts registerGridPainter(key: string, constructor: GridPainter.Constructor<BGS, BCS, SF>): void;
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' registerGridPainter(key: string, constructor: GridPainter.Constructor<BGS, BCS, SF>): void;
     // (undocumented)
     removeAttribute(attribute: string): void;
     // (undocumented)
     removeEventListener(eventName: string, listener: EventListenerOrEventListenerObject, options?: boolean | EventListenerOptions): void;
-    // Warning: (ae-forgotten-export) The symbol "Renderer" needs to be exported by the entry point public-api.d.ts
-    //
     // (undocumented)
     readonly renderer: Renderer<BGS, BCS, SF>;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration